-Whether you think it’s the king of all exercises or the most overrated movement in the gym, if you look like you work out someone, somewhere, someday is going to ask you “how much ya bench?”.
-Make sure the answer is always “much more than you” by following these 8 tips for a bigger, better bench press.
+Whether you think it’s the king of all exercises or the most overrated movement in the gym, the bench press is still the standard for a fit guy's powerlifting prowess.
+Somewhere, someday, someone's gonna ask you, “How much do you bench?”
+Make sure the answer is always “much more than you” by following these eight tips for a bigger, better bench press.

 Tip 1: Eyes Under the Bar

 The most important part of bench pressing might just be your set-up.
 When you lay back on the bench, make sure you line up your eyes directly under the bar.
 This will help for two reasons.
 First, it will allow you to pull the bar forward, setting your shoulders and back in the proper “shelf” position (see Tip 4).
 And it will prevent the bar from hitting the pins as you get close to lock out, which will throw off your set.

 Tip 2: Don’t Forget About Your Feet